Threat Modeling Against Supply Chains

 These factors have created a perfect storm for cybercriminals and it is no surprise that cybercrime is on the rise this year.
 Supply chains must adopt proactive security measures to combat the threats.

-• Financial Loss.
-Average cost of a data breach to an organization increased to $4.35 million in 2022.
-The financial loss is not limited to a ransomware payout and can have a long-term impact: lost sales, increased insurance premiums, charges run up by criminals using company’s resources, fines and penalties, cost of upgrading security.
+Financial Loss: The average cost of a data breach to an organization increased to $4.35 million in 2022.
+The financial loss is not limited to a ransomware payout and can have a long-term impact: lost sales, increased insurance premiums, charges run up by criminals using a company’s resources, fines and penalties, cost of upgrading security.

-• Cargo Loss (COGs Loss).
-Cargo supply disruption can cost time, cause schedule delays, and carry financial cost of replacing the shipments.
+Cargo Loss (COGs Loss): Cargo supply disruption can cost time, cause schedule delays, and carry the financial cost of replacing the shipments.

-• Corporate Losses.
-Data breaches can lead to a loss of customer trust and reputation harm, as well as a loss of the market share.
+Corporate Losses: Data breaches can lead to a loss of customer trust and reputation harm, as well as a loss of market share.

-Why Choose Offensive Security and Risk-Centric PASTA Threat Modeling?
+Why Choose Offensive Security and Risk-Centric PASTA Threat Modeling Against Supply Chains?

-So, as important as it is to meet regulations, to give an organization and everyone within the supply chain the best fighting chance against cyberthreats, security teams and executives need to adopt offensive approach.
-Risk-centric threat modeling, such as PASTA methodology, is a pro-active approach to cybersecurity.
-It provides a security blueprint for a supply chain that encompasses multiple security and IT disciplines, such as:
+So, as important as it is to meet regulations, to give an organization and everyone within the supply chain the best fighting chance against cyber threats, security teams, and executives need to adopt an offensive approach.
+Risk-centric threat modeling, such as PASTA methodology, is a proactive approach to cybersecurity.
+It provides a security blueprint for threat modeling against supply chains that encompasses multiple security and IT disciplines, such as:

 • Regulatory risk assessment